sanyaade-buildtools/ferret/README.md

 == 100.
 ```

-Lexical environment can only be created at the top-level or at the top-level of a definition and not within a control-flow statement.
+Lexical environment can only be created at the top-level of a definition and not within a control-flow statement.

 ## Block Closures